jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 Before we dive into object-oriented programming, we will learn about another useful feature of the C++ language
-that can help to make your code easier to read and understand.
+that can help make your code easier to read and understand.
-This feature is __operator overloading,__ and it allows you to define various operators, like arithmetic operators `+`, `-`, `*`, for your custom data type.
+This feature is __operator overloading__; it allows you to define various operators, like arithmetic operators `+`, `-`, `*`, for your custom data types.

-Recall the function `move` you implemented before.
+Recall the `move` function you implemented before.
-At first, your task was to implement it to move an object along `x` axis.
+At first, your task was to implement it to move an object along the `x` axis.
-Your code, probably, looked like this:
+Your code likely looked like this:

 ```c++
 float move(float position, float velocity, float delta) {